streamdata-gallery-organizations/datadog/_listings/datadog/monitormonitor-id-put-openapi.md

       parameters:
       - in: query
         name: period
-        description: ' how often to repeat as an integer'
+        description: how often to repeat as an integer
         type: string
       - in: query
         name: type
-        description: ' the type of recurrence'
+        description: the type of recurrence
         type: string
       - in: query
         name: until_date
-        description: ' (optional) the date at which the recurrence should end as a POSIX timestmap'
+        description: (optional) the date at which the recurrence should end as a POSIX timestmap
         type: string
       - in: query
         name: until_occurrences
-        description: ' (optional) how many times the downtime will be rescheduled'
+        description: (optional) how many times the downtime will be rescheduled
         type: string
       - in: query
         name: week_days
-        description: ' (optional) a list of week days to repeat on'
+        description: (optional) a list of week days to repeat on
         type: string
       responses:
         200: